 Few conveniences compare with that of a central vacuum system.
 Using strategically-placed inlets, these systems make cleaning easier by removing all manner of fine particles from your home’s floor.
 They then direct exhaust outside your home to keep you from breathing in dangerous dust and allergens.
 And, as a bonus, they can increase the value of your home by thousands of dollars.
 If you’re looking to benefit from this powerful and easy-to-use home convenience, you’ll first need to consider where you should install it.
-To help you make that decision, JJ Orion has put together a short list of considerations for where you should place your central vacuum.
+To help you make that decision, Bravas has put together a short list of considerations for where you should place your central vacuum.

 Number of Inlets

 One of the most important things to consider when installing a central vacuum system is the number of inlets you’ll need and where you’d like to place them.
 Large pieces of furniture can present an obstacle for the vacuum hose, so you’ll need to take that into account when installing inlets.
 One thing to consider: the more inlets you install, the higher the likelihood of air leaks.
 Leaks can decrease your system’s suction power, so you’ll want to plan for the most efficient system and strategically place your inlets.